Subsidence insurance, protecting home with previous subsidence, heave or landslip

 I think my property is subsiding.
 Who should I contact?

-If you suspect your property is subsiding and you may need to make a subsidence insurance claim, contact a professional for further advice at the earliest opportunity.
+If you suspect your property is subsiding and you may need to make a claim for the damage, contact a professional for further advice at the earliest opportunity.
 A builder or structural surveyor will be able to confirm if your property is affected by subsidence and provide a solution which may involve the removal of vegetation, relining of drains or the strengthening of your home’s foundations through underpinning.